-- All adults must report concerns and incidents in accordance with the guidance set out in Keeping Children Safe in Education DfE and the Managing Allegations of Abuse Against Staff and Volunteers Policy.
-In the event of an allegation being made, or incident being witnessed, the relevant information should be immediately recorded and reported to the Headteacher, Senior Manager or Designated Safeguarding Lead as appropriate.
-An employee who fails to bring a matter of concern to the attention of senior management and/or the relevant agencies will be subject to disciplinary action.
-This includes concerns which staff members may have about the safety of members of their own family.
-Staff will be informed during Safeguarding training and refresher training about the need to inform the Head teacher of these concerns, alongside any supportive agencies. - 17.2 In addition to behaviours outlined elsewhere in this Code and, the types of abuse and neglect set out in Keeping Children Safe in Education DfE, the following is a non-exhaustive list of some further behaviours which would be a cause for concern:
+- 19.1.
+All adults must report concerns and incidents in accordance with the guidance set out in the DfE's Keeping Children Safe in Education and the Procedures for Dealing with Allegations of Abuse Against Staff and Volunteers.
+In the event of an allegation being made, or an incident being witnessed, the relevant information should be immediately recorded and reported to the Headteacher, Senior Manager or Designated Safeguarding Lead, as appropriate.
+If any concerns are raised via a third party, the Headteacher, Senior Manager or Designated Safeguarding Lead should collect as much evidence as possible.
+Where low-level concerns are raised the Headteacher, Senior Manager or Designated Safeguarding Lead should speak to the individual involved and any witnesses and consider the matter under the Disciplinary Procedure Relating to Misconduct for all Adults, which may result in informal or formal action.
+An employee who fails to bring a matter of concern to the attention of senior management and/or the relevant agencies will be subject to disciplinary action. - 19.2.In addition to behaviours outlined elsewhere in this Code and, the types of abuse and neglect set out in the DfE's Keeping Children Safe in Education, the following is a non-exhaustive list of some further behaviours which would be a cause for concern: